AWS CDK vs Terraform: The Complete 2026 Comparison

 • CloudFormation = AWS-native, declarative, YAML/JSON (CDK's underlying deployment engine)

-• CDK = CloudFormation with programming languages (generates CloudFormation templates)
+• CDK = CloudFormation with programming languages and high-level abstractions

-• Terraform = Multi-cloud, HCL, mature ecosystem (independent deployment engine)
+• Terraform = multi-cloud, HCL, mature ecosystem, direct API calls

-• Pulumi = Multi-cloud with programming languages (CDKTF's spiritual successor)
+• Pulumi = multi-cloud with programming languages (CDKTF's spiritual successor, actively maintained)

 When to consider alternatives: